silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/05_versioning.md

 - `liveVersion`: Boolean (True if the version is the one that is currently live)
 - `latestDraftVersion`: Boolean (True if the version is the latest draft version)

-[info]
+> [!NOTE]
-Note that `author` and `publisher` are in relation to the given *version* of the object - these are not necessarily the same as the author and publisher of the *original* record (i.e. the author may not be the person who created the object, they're the person who saved a specific version of it).
+> Note that `author` and `publisher` are in relation to the given *version* of the object - these are
+> not necessarily the same as the author and publisher of the *original* record (i.e. the author may not
-[/info]
+> be the person who created the object, they're the person who saved a specific version of it).

 Let's look at it in context: